handsomecode/guides/protocol/prs/README.md

 Once you've opened a PR, you'll be getting input from different directions, having conversations about the best way to do things, and making changes to your code accordingly.
 These are best practices for this phase:

 1. As new comments and questions come in, reply to all of them on github to make sure that the author knows you've read and understood their comments.
 (Responses can be as simple as "done" or "ACK".)
-Mark comments as resolved once you've addressed the authors concerns.
+Mark comments as resolved once you've addressed the authors' concerns.
 2. If review shows areas of the code that need improvement, make the changes in your existing branch in a new commit and push them up to Github.
 The PR will be updated with the new code.
+3. Do not add new functionality here; the PR is only for bug fixes/polish on existing functionality in your branch.
+(This makes your reviewers' lives much easier, as they don't have to keep coming back to the same PR.)
-3. Once you've received the required numers of approvals, use GitHub's "Merge Pull Request" button to close the PR and merge your code into the target branch.
-Then use the "Delete Branch" button to remove the branch from the serve.
+4. Once you've received the required numers of approvals, use GitHub's "Merge Pull Request" button to close the PR and merge your code into the target branch.
+Then use the "Delete Branch" button to remove the branch from the server.

 ## Reviewing Others' Pull Requests